kepelrs/MyReads/README.md

-# MyReads Project
+# Udacity's Nanodegree MyReads Project (React)

-This is the Udacity's Nanodegree MyReads React Project.
-This is a simple app with which you can keep track of your book reading by placing your books on three different shelves shelves: "Currently Reading", "Want to Read" and "Read".
+In this simple app you can keep track of your book reading by placing your books on three different shelves shelves: "Currently Reading", "Want to Read" and "Read".

-The course provided some static code and styling, my job was to make this dynamic by using React and connecting to an API.
+This project is part of the Udacity's Nanodegree Course and they provided some static code and styling.
+My job was to make this dynamic by using React and connecting to an external API.

 ## Running the Project